kitao/processing.rb/README.md

 jruby -S gem install processing.rb
 ```

-In a proxy environment such as in an office, please add a proxy configuration as [-p option](http://guides.rubygems.org/command-reference/#gem-install) at the end of the above command, like `-p http://proxy.hostname:port`.
+In a proxy environment such as in an office, please add a proxy configuration as [-p option](http://guides.rubygems.org/command-reference/#gem-install) at the end of the above command, such as `-p http://proxy.hostname:port`.

 ## How to Use

 ### Creating a sketch

-In Processing.rb, a sketch is created as a derived class from `Processing::SketchBase` class.
+In Processing.rb, a sketch is created as a derived class from the `Processing::SketchBase` class.
 And it starts rendering by calling the `Processing.#start` function.

 ```ruby
 class Sketch < Processing::SketchBase